epsy/clize/docs/why.rst

 "Why not create a thin wrapper around argparse?"
 ------------------------------------------------

-Back in Clize's first release, `argparse`'s parser would have been sufficientfor what Clize proposed.
-I wasn't really interested in dealing with `argparse` at the time however.
-With Clize 3's, replacing its new parser with `argparse` would cause a loss in flexibility, in parameter types and help message formatting.
+Back during Clize's first release, `argparse`'s parser would have been sufficient for what Clize proposed, though I wasn't really interested in dealing with it at the time.
+With Clize 3's extensible parser, replacing it with `argparse` would be a loss in flexibility, in parameter capabilities and help message formatting.